Prath07/Carisma/DESIGN/README.md

   <img src="Carisma.png" alt="Carisma Logo" width="200"/>
 </div>

+# Introducing Carisma
+## Spot, Snap and Share Your Car Sightings

 What is your app?
 Include a title, short 'tagline' and a 1-2 paragraph description of what your app will do.